-BUT, DSL providers quickly realized that if they deployed many remote DSLAMs near neighborhoods, schools, etc., they could reach TONS more customers.
+DSL providers quickly realized that if they deployed many remote DSLAMs near neighborhoods, schools, and etc., they could reach many more customers.
 And that’s exactly what they’ve been doing since that time.
-Too bad nobody bothered to update the rumor!

-FALSE!
-This one is just plain wrong and probably stems from a general misunderstanding of what VoIP really is.
+VoIP means “Voice over Internet Protocol.”
+By definition, it can work over any broadband Internet connection.
+The commonly held notion that DSL can’t support VoIP is just plain wrong and probably stems from a general misunderstanding of what VoIP really is.
 You can absolutely get Vonage or any other VoIP-based broadband phone service with a DSL connection.
-All broadband phone requires is a fast connection, and with naked DSL now available, you’re all set!
+All broadband phone requires is a fast connection — naked DSL is no exception.

 MYTH #5: DSL Providers Want To Switch To Fiber Optics, So They Won’t Be Servicing Their DSL Infrastructure